AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 1. modify your maven project's pom.xml to reference a distinct prerelease sdk api jar, which is published to Maven central.
 It contains any new Java api for the prerelease features and has a dependency on the sdk api jar.
 It uses the same version.

-   As an illustration, we have a snippet from the parent pom's dependency management section referencing the regular API Jar:
+   As an example, here is a snippet from the parent pom's dependency management section referencing the regular API Jar:

    ```
    <dependencyManagement>